mongodb/laravel-mongodb/README.md

     }

+*You can also specify the connection name in the model by changing the `connection` attribute.*

 Everything else works just like the original Eloquent model.
 Read more about the Eloquent on http://laravel.com/docs/eloquent

 Query Builder
 -------------

-Once you have selected a mongodb connection, you can execute queries just like the original query builder.
-The main difference is that we are using `collection` instead of `table` (but table will work as well), and some additional operations like `push` and `pull`.
+The database driver plugs right into the original query builder.
+When using mongodb connections you will be able to build fluent queries to perform database operations.
+For your convenience, there is a `collection` alias for `table` as well as some additional mongodb specific operations like `push` and `pull`.

     // With custom connection
     $user = DB::connection('mongodb')->collection('users')->get();